 Why are employees and job applicants ghosting employers?

 The strong state of the job market is a primary reason that candidates and employees feel empowered to ghost employers.
-The UK unemployment rate has recently recorded a historic 40-year low.
+U.S. unemployment has recently recorded a historic 18-year record low.
 Jobs are available for nearly every person who wants to work.
 In this environment, top candidates receive offers from multiple employers and younger candidates may be naive to the fact that the job market will remain this strong forever.

 At the same time, cultural attitudes about communication in general have changed.
 Millennials and Gen Zers don’t like phone calls and don’t like confrontation.
 Many see ghosting as an easier way to say no to employers than having an awkward meeting or telephone call followed by paperwork and offboarding routines.
 A survey by Clutch revealed 41% of job seekers find it acceptable to ghost employers.